PseudoDevs/IamGhost/FATAL19.md

-Last updated: 2024-04-02 18:03:01
+Last updated: 2024-04-02 18:03:35
-Random Quote: If we look at the world with a love of life, the world will reveal its beauty to us. - Daisaku Ikeda
+Random Quote: Lose an hour in the morning, and you will spend all day looking for it. - Richard Whately